ballerina-platform/module-ballerina-edi/README.md

 ## Reading EDI Files

-The Ballerina EDI module allows you to read Electronic Data Interchange (EDI) files and convert them into JSON data.
+The utility functions in EDI package allows you to read Electronic Data Interchange (EDI) files and convert them into JSON data.
 Here's a quick example demonstrating how to read an EDI file, parse it using a defined schema, and print the resulting JSON data:

 ```ballerina
 import ballerina/io;